Where should I place my piano? Does piano placement in the home really matter?

 Understandably, your piano placement may be constrained by the space and structures in your home or institution.
 Having said that, there are some areas to avoid placing your piano.

-Near a poorly insulated window
+Not near a poorly insulated window

 While having a piano by a window may seem a pleasant placement, this may be one of the worst possible places for the overall well-being of a piano, whether a grand or an upright.
 The air around windows change with the conditions outside, both on a daily and seasonal basis.